mui/mui-x/docs/data/date-pickers/fields/fields.md

 `onChange` will be called if the date you are modifying is matching one of the condition above, even if the other date does not.

-In the demo below, changing the value of a start date section will call `onChange` even if the end date is empty.
+In the example below, changing the value of the start date section will call `onChange` even if the end date is empty or partially filled.
-But when editing the end date, `onChange` will only be called when filling the first section and the last one:

 {{"demo": "LifeCycleDateRangeField.js", "defaultCodeOpen": false}}